georgelepsaya/qcp-omics/README.md

 qcp metadata path/to/metadata.json
 ```

-In this mode, the entire preprocessing and analysis pipeline is executed automatically based on the provided metadata JSON file.
+In this mode, the entire pipeline is executed automatically based on the provided metadata JSON file.

 **Requirements:**
 - All metadata fields must be fully specified.